 Eck McCanless Pottery, 6077 Old US Hwy.
 220, Seagrove.
-Ongoing - The pottery will sell crystalline works made by this second-generation Seagrove potter but, the main focus will be on agateware, which is made by turning several different colors of clay at one time.
-Hours: Tue.-Sat., 10am-5pm or by appt. and open all Mon.
+July 16, 10am - 5pm - "Eck McCanless Pottery Anniversary Celebration".
+McCanless Pottery will celebrate its 11th anniversary with a special limited-edition color, refreshments, and Agateware turning and carving demonstrations.
+Signed, numbered, limited edition pieces in Retro Green will be available while supplies last.
+Ongoing - The pottery will sell crystalline works made by this secondgeneration Seagrove potter but, the main focus will be on agateware, which is made by turning several different colors of clay at one time.
+Hours: Tue -Sat 10am-5pm or by appt and open all Mon.
 Holidays.
-Contact: 336/964-4206 or at (www.EckMcCanless.webs.com).
+Contact: 336/964-4206 or at (eckmccanlesspottery.com).